GF(2): Applications

 Because of the algebraic properties above, many familiar and powerful tools of mathematics work in GF(2) just as well as other fields.
 For example, matrix operations, including matrix inversion, can be applied to matrices with elements in GF(2) (see matrix ring).

-Any group V with the property v + v = 0 for every v in V (i.e. every element is an involution) is necessarily abelian and can be turned into a vector space over GF(2) in a natural fashion, by defining 0v = 0 and 1v = v.
-This vector space will have a basis, implying that the number of elements of V must be a power of 2 (or infinite).
+Any group (V,+) with the property v + v = 0 for every v in V is necessarily abelian and can be turned into a vector space over GF(2) in a natural fashion, by defining 0v = 0 and 1v = v for all v in V. This vector space will have a basis, implying that the number of elements of V must be a power of 2 (or infinite).

 In modern computers, data are represented with bit strings of a fixed length, called machine words.
 These are endowed with the structure of a vector space over GF(2).
 The addition of this vector space is the bitwise operation called XOR (exclusive or).
 The bitwise AND is another operation on this vector space, which makes it a Boolean algebra, a structure that underlies all computer science.
 These spaces can also be augmented with a multiplication operation that makes them into a field GF(2n), but the multiplication operation cannot be a bitwise operation.
 When n is itself a power of two, the multiplication operation can be nim-multiplication; alternatively, for any n, one can use multiplication of polynomials over GF(2) modulo a irreducible polynomial (as for instance for the field GF(28) in the description of the Advanced Encryption Standard cipher).

 Vector spaces and polynomial rings over GF(2) are widely used in coding theory, and in particular in error correcting codes and modern cryptography.
 For example, many common error correcting codes (such as BCH codes) are linear codes over GF(2) (codes defined from vector spaces over GF(2)), or polynomial codes (codes defined as quotients of polynomial rings over GF(2)).